Dxhxm88/hello-world/README.md

 # hello-world
 Just another repository

-I just a newbie that what to learn github
+I just a newbie that want to learn github